skip-mev/block-sdk/SPEC.md

 ## Abstract

-The `x/builder` module is a Cosmos SDK module that allows Cosmos chains to host top-of-block auctions directly in-protocol with auction revenue (MEV) being redistributed according to the preferences of the chain.
-The `x/builder` module introduces a new `MsgAuctionBid` message that allows users to submit a bid alongside an ordered list of transactions, i.e. a **bundle**, that they want executed at top-of-block before any other transactions are executed for that block.
+The `x/builder` module is a Cosmos SDK module that allows Cosmos chains to host mev auctions directly in-protocol with auction revenue (MEV) being redistributed according to the preferences of the chain.
+The `x/builder` module introduces a new `MsgAuctionBid` message that allows users to submit a bid alongside an ordered list of transactions, i.e. a **bundle**, that they want executed at mev before any other transactions are executed for that block.
 The `x/builder` module works alongside the `AuctionMempool` such that:

 * Auctions are held directly in the `AuctionMempool`, where a winner is determined